richardfuca/react-native-decompiler/README.md

 The following input formats are currently supported:
 - A single `index.android.bundle` file that contains all modules (most cases for React Native)
 - A folder containing React Native modules (usually called `js-modules`) in "unbundled" apps
-- A single Webpack entrypoint bundle file (entrypoint bundles begin with `!function(e)`, chunked bundles start with `window.webpackJsonp`)
+- A single Webpack V4 (V5 not supported) entrypoint bundle file (entrypoint bundles begin with `!function(e)`, chunked bundles start with `window.webpackJsonp`).
-- A folder containg Webpack chunks, where at least one file is the entrypoint
+- A folder containg Webpack V4 (V5 not supported) chunks, where at least one file is the entrypoint

 # Extending